Work Life Integration

 How to Achieve Work-Life Integration

-Once they understand why I work as I do, the next question people often ask me is how to achieve this work/ life integration.
+Once they understand exactly what and why I work as I do, the next question people often ask me is how to achieve this work-life integration.

 Where I excel is my ridiculous sickening work ethic.
 I was brought up with the notion of grafting instilled into me.
 I always put 110% into whatever I’m doing.

 You have to prioritise but not in a way that you are used to.
-Your work is vitally important in being able to sustain a work/life integration and you must make time for it but not at the expense of having a personal life.
+Your work life is vitally important in being able to sustain a work-life integration and you must make time for it but not at the expense of having a personal life.

-The greatest advantage of a work/life integration is flexibility.
-You can switch your working day around to incorporate things like school plays, dentist visits, going to the gym etc. but you MUST be disciplined enough to do the work later.
+The greatest advantage of work-life integration is flexibility.
+You can switch your working day around to incorporate things like school plays etc. but you MUST be disciplined enough to do the work later.